daniel1919-00/DominusApi/docs/docs/controllers.md

 Controllers group related request handling logic into a single class.
 For example a `TodoController` class might handle all requests related to a todo list.

-Controllers are always stored in a module's `Controllers` directory.
+Controllers should always be created in your module's `Controllers` directory.

 ## Basic Controllers